AshikaSunder-2004/employee-salary-prediction/README.md

-# 🧠 Employee Salary Prediction App
+# 🧠 Employee Salary Prediction

 This is a machine learning web app built using Streamlit that predicts employee salaries based on features like gender, education, department, and years of experience.